PLSysSec/cse127-website/template/docs/pa/pa1.md

 a `Makefile`; and `hw1.txt`, in which you'll record your responses to the questions below.
 The first step is to compile `fib` by running `make` on the command line.

-To run the `fib` executable in GDB, run `gdb -e fib`.
-Use the `-s` option to load a symbol file.
+To run the `fib` executable in GDB, run `gdb fib`.
 I recommend the following workflow in GDB:

 1. **Starting.** Set breakpoints that you can later use for analysis:
     - `b foo` &mdash; break at function `foo`